stanford-crfm/levanter/docs/Blog-Post.md

 `Batch` and `Feature`, `y` a 1D tensor with axis `Batch`, and `W` a 1D tensor with axis `Feature`.
 When we perform the dot product, we specify that we want to contract over the `Feature` axis, the `mean` operation is performed over the `Batch` axis, and the subtraction is performed elementwise.
 Because the names of the axes match, the code is correct.
-By using named tensors, we've made it impossible to make this bug.
+By using named tensors, we've made it impossible to have this bug.

 ## Another Example: Attention